Rancho Cordova, California: Geography

-According to the United States Census Bureau, the CDP has a total area of 34.9 sqmi, of which 34.6 sqmi of it is land and 0.3 sqmi of it (1.08%) is water.
+According to the United States Census Bureau, the CDP has a total area of 34.9 sqmi, of which 34.6 sqmi of it is land and 0.3 sqmi of it (0.88%) is water.
 Rancho Cordova lies within the Sacramento Valley.

 Climate

-As part of the greater Sacramento area, Rancho Cordova experiences a Mediterranean climate (Koppen classification: Csa).
+As part of the greater Sacramento area, Rancho Cordova experiences a hot-summer Mediterranean climate (Köppen: Csa).
 Summers are hot and dry, while winters are cool and rainy.
 Monthly mean high temperatures range from 56.0 F in January to 92.6 F in July, while lows range from 39.2 F in January to 59.2 F in July.
 Yearly precipitation totals around 18.14 in, with the majority of precipitation falling between December and March.

 Transportation

+Regional highway access is provided by U.S. Route 50 and State Route 16.

-Rancho Cordova is served by Sacramento Regional Transit's various bus lines and the Gold Line light rail line, though fewer than 0.1 percent of commuters to Rancho Cordova use the line according to the US Census Bureau's American Community Survey (2010–2012).
+Rancho Cordova is served by Sacramento Regional Transit's various bus lines and the Gold Line light rail line.
+According to the US Census Burea's American Community Survey for 2021, fewer than 0.5 percent of Rancho Cordova commuters employ public transportation.

 Demographics

+Ranch Cordova first appeared as an unincorporated community in the 1960 U.S. census; and as a census designated place in the 1980 U.S. census.
+It was deleted prior to the 2010 U.S. census after being incorporated as a city.
+The Mather CDP was created at the same time as it was not part of the incorporation..